MRajibH/Question-Bank-/README.md

 # Question-Bank-
-This is a oracle  apex application capable of storing question of a course for a particular faculty.
+This is an oracle  apex application capable of storing question of a course for a particular faculty.